loganmoseley/Notes/Lingo.md

 ### From

-Parameter is not ready.
+Parameters are necessary and sufficient.

-Parameter must be transformed before being used in the return value.
-"From" is used in a method signature to express a parameter that is transformed or coerced into another value, and may or may not then be combined with other assumed/implicit information.
+"From" is used in a method signature to express that the parameter or parameters are sufficient to describe the output.
+The parameters are likely transformed or coerced into other values or presentations, but may not be combined with other information.
+The parameters are the only changing factors in the method.

     + (NSDate *)nextNoonDateFromWeekday:(NSString *)weekday;
     $ @"Tuesday" >> 2014-10-21 12:00:00

 ### With

-Parameter is ready.
+Parameters are necessary, but not sufficient.

-Parameter is used as-is in the return value.
-"With" is used in a method signature to express a parameter that is ready to be combined with other assumed/implicit information to yield the result.
+"With" is used in a method signature to express that the parameter or parameters are necessary to the output, but insufficient to fully describe the output.
+That is, they will be combined with other assumed/implicit information to yield the result.

     + (NSString *)favoriteDayTextWithWeekday:(NSString *)weekday;
     $ @"Tuesday" >> @"My favorite day is Tuesday!"